ikim025/ucr-cs100/textbook/assignment-help/bitwise-ops/README.md

     001 000 000 000 000 000
     = 0100000
 ```
 Would you look at that?
 The resulting value was not 0, meaning `buf.st_mode` contains this flag.
 And this flag tells us that it's just a simple regular file!
 Cool!
 (There are still other flags in `buf.st_mode`!
 See if you can figure out what they say!)

 Phew, that's a lot of learning.
 I know what you're thinking.
 "This is really exciting and I can't wait to keep learning more about bitwise operations!"
 That's really great to hear because we still have four more operators.
 Woohoo the fun doesn't end!

 #### Bitwise XOR

 The bitwise exclusive OR operator `^` - get it?
-Exclusive OR.
+EXclusive OR.
 XOR! - compares each bit between the two given operands, returning 1 only when one of the compared bits equals 1.

 The bitwise XOR expressions looks like: